 Students usually apply for fellowships while they are undergraduates, though opportunities are also available to alumni.

 The Office of National and International Fellowships, faculty advisors and College staff are here to help Oxy students throughout the application process.
 The fellowships director holds individual advising appointments, provides application feedback, manages nomination procedures and helps candidates prepare for any scheduled interviews.

 It is never too early to set up an appointment to discuss these enriching, valuable opportunities.
 Students may be eligible for a fellowship from the very first semester at Oxy, until several years after graduation.

 The Office of Pre-Health Advising (OPHA) at Occidental College provides information, resources, and in-depth advisement to students and alumni who are interested in matriculating to professional graduate programs in various health professions.

-Occidental's rigorous liberal arts curriculum helps students build and excellent foundation for medical school and other allied health fields.
+Occidental's rigorous liberal arts curriculum helps students build an excellent foundation for medical school and other allied health fields.
 Oxy offers excellent research opportunities for students to work closely with faculty of 10:1, Students have ample opportunities to interact and collaborate with faculty in and out of the classroom.
-Through those interactions, faculty and staff get to now our students well and become advocates of the students in all their future endeavors.
+Through those interactions, faculty and staff get to know our students well and become advocates of the students in all their future endeavors.